molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Exceptions

-You might have heard of exceptions in the context of JavaScript, but what are they?
+You may have heard of exceptions in the context of JavaScript, but what are they?

 “Exception” does not mean exception to any rule here.
 An exception is an exceptional error, a fatal error.
 A program error that the JavaScript engine cannot handle on its own.
 If such an error occurs, the program is aborted.
 More specifically, the current function [call stack](https://en.wikipedia.org/wiki/Call_stack) is aborted.
-It’s still possible to call the same function or other functions later.
+It is still possible to call the same function or other functions later.

-There are several causes for exceptions, and we’re already encountered one: The SyntaxError occurs during parsing, before your code is even executed.
+There are several causes for exceptions, and we are already encountered one: The SyntaxError occurs during parsing, before your code is even executed.
 Let’s look at two common exceptions that may happen when the code is run: The `ReferenceError` and the `TypeError`.

 ### Reference errors